What can be done with optical technology for the realization of a sustainable global environment?

 Near-infrared spectroscopy

-Due to the difference in the absorption rate of nearinfrared light, the type of plastic is mainly selected from the spectrum, around 1.9 μm.
+Due to the difference in absorption rate of near-infrared light, the type of plastic is mainly sorted by its spectral wavelength, around 1.9 μm.

 Mid-infrared and terahertz spectroscopy